artursniegowski/Mastering_Python_through_Projects/README.md

 ## 08_ToDo_List_Website
 This is a fully functional to-do list website. where the user needs to create an account and login in order to use it.
 After that, each account will be allowed to create to-do lists where various tasks can be added and, upon completion, marked as done and crossed out.
 This website makes it possible to keep track of your to-do tasks.
 To-do lists offer a way to increase productivity by stopping you from forgetting things, helping you prioritize tasks, managing tasks effectively, using your time wisely, and improving time management as well as workflow.
-This website was built with Python, Flask, SQLite (a one-to-many database), HTML, CSS, JavaScript, and Bootstrap 5.2.</br>
+This website was built with Python, Flask, SQLite database (a one-to-many relationship), HTML, CSS, JavaScript, and Bootstrap 5.2.</br>
 The main features are:</br>
 - RESTful website: Authenticated users will be able to add / update / delete - ToDo lists and tasks from the database (via Flask HTTP requests and forms WTF and AJAX JavaScript) on the ToDo List website.
 Only authenticated users will have those rights.</br>
 - a AJAX PATCH request (with JavaScript).</br>